30 Things to do After Installing Ubuntu 18.04 LTS

 If you configured online account or your local storage is permanently connected to your computer, it makes sense to configure the backup schedule.

+If the program asks you to install additional packages, install them.
 You can also encrypt your backup with a password.

 After these few steps, automatic backup is configured.
 If you want to be little more advanced, you can also make backups with rsync.